Azure/azure-docker-extension/README.md

     $ azure vm extension list

-You can also omit `--public-config-parh` and/or `--private-config-path` if you do not want to configure those settings.
+You can also omit `--public-config-path` and/or `--private-config-path` if you do not want to configure those settings.

 -----